Provision with the CloudFormation Create Stack step

 The Provisioner Identifier is a Project-wide setting.
 You can reference it across Pipelines in the same Project.

-For this reason, it's important that all your Project members know the Provisioner Identifiers.
+For this reason, it is important that all your Project members know the Provisioner Identifiers.
 This will prevent one member building a Pipeline from accidentally impacting the provisioning of another member's Pipeline.

 AWS Connector

 Add or select the Harness AWS Connector that will be used for this step.
-The AWS Connector will include the credentials needed to perform the provisioning.
+The AWS Connector includes the credentials needed to perform the provisioning.

-For example, if you wanted to give full access to create and manage EKS clusters, you could use a policy like this:
+For example, to give full access to create and manage EKS clusters, you could use a policy like this:

 {